-2016 Data Institute theme: Remote sensing with reproducible workflows
+2016 Data Institute: Remote sensing with reproducible workflows in R

 NEON's Data Institutes provide critical skills and foundational knowledge for graduate students and early career scientists working with heterogeneous spatio-temporal data to address ecological questions.